Deploy on Kubernetes, with Kafka support

 Manual scaling up

 In the example above, we deployed a cluster with a single Kafkorama Gateway.
-You can deploy more Kafkorama servers in the cluster by modifying the value of the replicas field 🅑.
-For example to scale up the cluster to three members, run:
+You can deploy more Kafkorama Gateway instances in the cluster by modifying the value of the replicas field.
+For example, to scale up the cluster to three members, run:

 kubectl scale deployment kafkorama --replicas=3